 These two words form a 32 bit value.
 This value is updated when the Capture Input for the axis makes an inactive-to-active transition.
-(The active state of the Capture Input is configurable in the Configuration Bits LSW, as described on page 53.)
-If the axis has been configured to not use an encoder, then the Capture Data value will be taken from the Current Position value.
-If the axis is configured to use an encoder, then the Capture Data value will be taken from the Encoder Position value.
-The axis is configured to use, or not use, an encoder by the state of bit 8 of the Configuration Bits MSW as described on page 52.
+(The active state of the Capture Input is configurable in the Configuration Bits LSW, as described on page 49.)
+The Capture Data value is taken from the Current Position value.